Ongina: Drag Race and career

 Ongina was selected as one of nine contestants for the inaugural season of RuPaul's Drag Race and was officially announced on February 2, 2009.
-He revealed her HIV status in the fourth episode, where he won his second challenge.
-He was eliminated in the next episode after losing a lip sync to "Stronger", by Britney Spears, against eventual winner BeBe Zahara Benet, placing her in fifth.
+She revealed her HIV status in the fourth episode, where she won her second challenge.
+She was eliminated in the next episode after losing a lip sync to "Stronger", by Britney Spears, against eventual winner BeBe Zahara Benet, placing her in fifth.

-Outside of season 1, he made a cameo appearance on the first season of RuPaul's Drag Race All Stars.
-He also made five appearances in the first and second seasons of RuPaul's Drag U. In November 2017, Ongina was a featured performer in Queens United, a benefit show created by Jaremi Carey in an effort to raise money to people affected by Hurricane Maria.
+Outside of season 1, she made a cameo appearance on the first season of RuPaul's Drag Race All Stars.
+She also made five appearances in the first and second seasons of RuPaul's Drag U. In November 2017, Ongina was a featured performer in Queens United, a benefit show created by Jaremi Carey in an effort to raise money to people affected by Hurricane Maria.

-He appeared as a guest for the first challenge in the premiere of season 11 of Drag Race.
+Ongina appeared as a guest for the first challenge in the premiere of season 11 of Drag Race.

 Ongina was in the 2009 music video for "I Gotta Feeling" by The Black Eyed Peas.
 An animated version of her appeared in the RuPaul's Drag Race: Dragopolis 2.0 mobile app.
-He appeared in three episodes of the WOW Presents web series Fashion Photo RuView with Mayhem Miller, filling in for Raja and Raven in September and October 2018.
-He was a backup dancer for Nico Tortorella on an episode of Lip Sync Battle in 2019.
+She appeared in three episodes of the WOW Presents web series Fashion Photo RuView with Mayhem Miller, filling in for Raja and Raven in September and October 2018.
+She was a backup dancer for Nico Tortorella on an episode of Lip Sync Battle in 2019.

 In June 2019, Ongina performed at Motor City Pride.
-Later that year, he performed at Virginia Pridefest, headlined by Betty Who.
-Later that year, he starred in Tammie Brown Walking Ongina in Nature!, a "two-woman show", alongside fellow Drag Race alum Tammie Brown, in reference to Tammie's quote: “I don’t see you walking children in nature” from the Drag Race Season 1 reunion.
+Later that year, she performed at Virginia Pridefest, headlined by Betty Who.
+Later that year, she starred in Tammie Brown Walking Ongina in Nature!, a "two-woman show", alongside fellow Drag Race alum Tammie Brown, in reference to Tammie's quote: “I don’t see you walking children in nature” from the Drag Race Season 1 reunion.

 On May 8, 2020, Ongina was announced as one of the ten queens competing on the fifth season of RuPaul's Drag Race All Stars.
-He was the second queen eliminated from the show, ultimately placing 9th.
+She was the second queen eliminated from the show, ultimately placing 9th.

 In November 2020, Ongina hosted "Constellations of Change", a live-streamed cabaret show produced by ViiV Healthcare as a part of its annual Community Summit.

-In 2020, he was featured in Magnus Hastings' Rainbow Revolution photography book.

-He hosted the 2021 Los Angeles AIDS Walk, and was featured in an accompanied televised special, Localish LA AIDS Walk Special.
+In 2020, she was featured in Magnus Hastings' Rainbow Revolution photography book.
+She hosted the 2021 Los Angeles AIDS Walk, and was featured in an accompanied televised special, Localish LA AIDS Walk Special.
 In July 2022, Ongina headlined the 10th year of Hagerstown Hopes and Hagerstown Pride festival.